 Because Jackson County Water operates three separate PWS systems, we want to provide you with the water analysis results that are specific to your residence.
 To make it easy for you to view the table that applies to your service, we have used your account number.
-Every account (customer) with Jackson County Water is assigned a unique account number.
-The account number can be found on your bill.
-It is made up of three digits, a hyphen, then 5 digits, a hyphen, and then two digits.
+Please note that the account number can be found on your June bill or any bill prior to June, because all account numbers will be changed as of July 1, 2025.
+The account numbers are made up of 3 digits, a hyphen, then 5 digits, a hyphen and then two digits.

-To make it simple to identify what table results apply to you, please refer to the first 3 numbers of your 10-digit customer account number.
+In order to make it simple to identify what table results apply to you, please refer to the first 3 numbers of your 10-digit customer account number.